Google Analytics is removing Universal Analytics and deleting all of your historical data

 You aren't alone if you're tired of a company shutting down the product you're using and then not letting you import your data into their new version.
 The internet is pretty upset by this news from Google that they're killing Universal Analytics.

-Luckily there is an option to save your data from going away forever with Fathom’s importer—which will be available to all our customers, on every single plan, without limits on how much historical data you want to import.
+Luckily there is an option to save your data from going away forever with Fathom’s importer—which is available to all our customers, on every single plan, without limits on how much historical data you want to import (for free).

 Fathom Analytics has been around for years (and no plans to go anywhere), and since we don't have investors (we're happily bootstrapped and profitable), our customers are the only people we care to answer to.
 If you're unhappy with Google Analytics, we hope you'll consider becoming a customer.
 You can sign up for a 30-day free trial and see how simple and time-saving it can be.